acarlos01sc/mathlib/README.md

 This class provides some methods exclusive to natural numbers:

-n - returns de natural number
+n - returns the natural number

 factorial - returns the factorial of the n number